-A modified version of this was adopted by all four major Gastroenterology professional organizations, the American Gastroenterological Association (AGA), the American College of Gastroenterology (ACG), the American Society for Gastrointestinal Endoscopy (ASGE) and the American Association for the Study of Liver Diseases (AASLD), regarding offers made before the (new) match.
+A modified version of this policy was adopted by all four major Gastroenterology professional organizations, the American Gastroenterological Association (AGA), the American College of Gastroenterology (ACG), the American Society for Gastrointestinal Endoscopy (ASGE) and the American Association for the Study of Liver Diseases (AASLD), regarding offers made before the (new) match.
 While it doesn't allow applicants who have accepted early offers to participate in the match before declining those offers, it does allow them to decline early offers and then participate in the match.
-It states, in part participate in the Match. ...
+It states, in part

+The general spirit of this resolution is that each applicant should have an opportunity to consider all programs before making a decision and be able to participate in the Match. ...
 It therefore seeks to create rules that give both programs and applicants the confidence that applicants and positions will remain available to be filled through the Match and not withdrawn in advance of it.
 This resolution addresses the issue that some applicants may be persuaded or coerced to make commitments prior to, or outside of, the Match. ...
 Any applicant may participate in the matching process ... by ... resigning the accepted position if he/she wishes to submit a rank order list of programs ...
 The spirit of this resolution is to make it unprofitable for program directors to press applicants to accept early offers, and to give applicants an opportunity to consider all offers ...